The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Cook’s Note – Proper Hungarian Goulash Recipe:

-- This recipe can be doubled, you’ll just need to make sure you use a large pot.
+- This recipe doubles nicely.
+You’ll just need to make sure you use a large pot.
 Additionally, you’ll probably have to sear and cook the meat in batches because it won’t all fit in the bottom of the pot at once.
 Since the volume of the soup will double, it will take longer for it to reach a boil.
 Outside of those changes, the times noted below should still be the same.

 - Leftovers can be kept in an airtight container in the refrigerator for up to 5 days.
-(I actually think it tastes better the second day!)
+(I think it tastes better the second day!)

-- I like to extend leftovers by heating and reducing the broth so it thickens a bit more, I then serve it over a bed of buttery egg noodles.
+- Also, I like to extend leftovers by heating and reducing the broth, so it thickens a bit more; I then serve it over a bed of buttery egg noodles.
 Now THAT’S some serious comfort food!